Clique-factors in sparse pseudorandom graphs

 \begin{fact} Let $G$ be an $(n, d, \lambda)$-graph with $\lambda \le cd^{t}/n^{t-1}$ and suppose $cd^{t}/n^{t-1}\ge40$.
 Then any set of $2^tcd$ vertices spans a copy of~$\Ktm$.
 Moreover, any set of $2^{t-1}cd^2/n$ vertices spans a copy of~$K_{t-1}$. \end{fact} \begin{proof} Let $U$ be a set of at least $2cd^{t-1}/n^{t-2}$ vertices in~$G$.
 Since $\lambda \le cd^{t}/n^{t-1}\le d|U|/(2n)$, it follows from Theorem~\ref{thm:EML} that

 which implies that~$U$ contains a vertex with degree at least~$d|U|/(2n)$.

-Thus, given a set of $2^tcd$ vertices, we can iteratively pick vertices with large degree in the common neighborhood, and get a $(t-1)$-clique whose common neighborhood has size at least $2^tcd\cdot(d/(2n))^{t-1} = 2cd^{t}/n^{t-1} \ge 40$ (the smallest set from which we pick a vertex in this process has size $4cd^{t-1}/n^{t-2}$).
+Thus, given a set of $2^tcd$ vertices, we can iteratively pick vertices with large degree in the common neighbourhood, and get a $(t-1)$-clique whose common neighbourhood has size at least $2^tcd\cdot(d/(2n))^{t-1} = 2cd^{t}/n^{t-1} \ge 40$ (the smallest set from which we pick a vertex in this process has size $4cd^{t-1}/n^{t-2}$).
 Therefore, we obtain a copy of~$\Ktm$.
 The proof of the `moreover'-part is analogous. \end{proof}